Have you ever tried to calculate the TOTAL cost of purchasing a home? Not all of the cost is included in the listing price.

 Some costs are typically easy to estimate, like homeowner’s insurance, based on home value.
 You’ll also need to factor in closing costs, including appraisal and lender fees.
 But other costs are not as easy to anticipate.

 Face the unexpected and unknowns of home buying with research and planning.
-Before you purchase a home, consider setting aside a little extra cash for surprise costs.
 Here are some things to consider when planning for the hidden costs of buying a home:

 Review the Inspection